mattribbins/gs108e-bandwidth-prtg/README.md

 ### Todos
  - Caching data to reduce the amount of calls made to the switch.
- - More command line parameters instead of hard coded values.
  - Built in functionality to ignore false values.
- - Remove the global variable nightmare!
  - Code clean-up.
 Perhaps make it into a class...

 ### License